Carl Dahlström: Playing career

 Dahlström made his professional debut in Sweden with youth club, Linköping HC during the 2013 European Trophy.
 On 14 April 2016, Dahlström agreed to a three-year entry-level contract with the Chicago Blackhawks.
 He was immediately assigned to complete the 2015–16 season with AHL affiliate, the Rockford IceHogs.

 During the 2017–18 season, Dahlström, along with teammate Matthew Highmore, were the only players from Rockford named to the 2018 AHL All-Star Classic.
 Dahlström made his NHL debut against the Minnesota Wild on 10 February 2018 where he had one shot on net.
 He recorded his first NHL point in a 7–1 win over the Washington Capitals on 17 February 2018.

 On 27 March 2019, Dahlström signed a two-year contract extension with the Blackhawks.
-Prior to the 2019–20 season, as one of the last cuts by the Blackhawks for opening night roster, Dahlström was then claimed off of waivers by the Winnipeg Jets on 1 October 2019.
+Before the 2019–20 season, as one of the last cuts by the Blackhawks for opening night roster, Dahlström was then claimed off of waivers by the Winnipeg Jets on 1 October 2019.

 On 9 October 2020, Dahlström was traded to the Vegas Golden Knights, along with a 2022 4th-round pick, in exchange for Paul Stastny.